Youth suicide: Sexual minority youth and suicide

 Youth that fall under the category of sexual minorities are at an elevated risk of depression and succumbing to self-harm.
+Research indicates that sexual minority youth are at increased risk of experiencing mental health issues compared to their heterosexual peers.
 Among the population of sexual minority youth, on average, 28% explain having past experiences with suicidal actions and/or thoughts.
+Studies have also shown that this is due to "perceived burdensomeness, low sense of belonging, and acquired ability to enact lethal self injury."
 Lesbian and gay youth are the group most likely to face negative experiences, leading to a higher likelihood of the development of suicidal thoughts according to mental care professionals.
+Additionally, bisexual youth face an even higher likelihood of suicidality, with reports indicating that they are five times more likely to report suicidal thoughts and actions.
 Bisexuality also carries a higher likelihood of suicidality with bisexuals being five times more likely to report suicidal thoughts and actions.
 Sexual minority youth also report a higher incidence of substance abuse when compared to heterosexuals.
 Overall, studies suggest that sexual minority youth carry a higher incidence of suicide and depression, and that reforms centered on alleviating minority stigma attenuate this disparity.
+In conclusion, sexual minority youth face elevated rates of depression, self-harm, and suicidality due to a combination of societal discrimination, familial rejection, and lack of support.
+Addressing these mental health disparities requires comprehensive efforts to reduce minority stress, promote social support, and provide affirming mental health services.
+By addressing the unique challenges faced by sexual minority youth, we can work towards creating more inclusive and supportive environments that foster positive mental health outcomes for all individuals, regardless of sexual orientation or gender identity.